andrewheberle/serverless-ssh-ca/README.md

 #### Key, Token and Certificate Storage

-The users private key, the most recently issued certificate and the OIDC refresh token (if available) are written to the configuration file for subsequent use.
+The users private key, the most recently issued certificate and the OIDC refresh token (if available) are written to a user specific configuration file for subsequent use.

 Sensitive material such as the SSH private key and OIDC refresh token are encrypted on Windows using the Data Protection API (DPAPI) so the values are